Brian Tutt

-Brian Carter Tutt (born June 9, 1962 in Swalwell, Alberta) is a Canadian former ice hockey player who played briefly for the Washington Capitals of the National Hockey League, playing seven games for the team during the 1989-90 NHL season, scoring one goal.
+Brian Carter Tutt (born June 9, 1962) is a Canadian former ice hockey player who played briefly for the Washington Capitals of the National Hockey League, playing seven games for the team during the 1989-90 NHL season, scoring one goal.
 He was originally drafted in 1980 by the Philadelphia Flyers, 126th overall.

 Tutt was a member of the Canadian national team which won a silver medal in the 1992 Winter Olympics.

 He is the father of the speed skater Brianne Tutt who represented Canada at the 2014 Winter Olympics in Sochi, Russia, and at the 2018 Winter Olympics in PyeongChang, South Korea.